makerpass/node-makerpass/README.md

 - `MP.me.groups(myAccessToken)` - Get all groups for owner of access token

+- `MP.me.groupAccess(nameId, myAccessToken)` - Get level of access information for a particular group

 - `MP.me.schools(myAccessToken)` - Get all schools for owner of access token

 - `MP.me.adminStatus(myAccessToken)` - Get all groups and schools you currently admin